 How good are my chances of passing?

-- The people who do not pass the oral portion typically are not fully prepared or have ignored the assignment requirements–the speech is too long, too short, is plagiarized, fails to meet source or visual aid requirements, is read to the audience, is disorganized and hard to follow, or does not meet the definition of the assignment (the speech is persuasive, motivational or argumentative, or fails to meet the expectations of an instructional speech).
+- The success rate for people who actually come to the test-out has fallen in recent semesters to about a 50% pass rate.
+About half of the of the students who failed to pass during the last 4 test-out sessions have failed to pass the written exam and the other half have not successfully earned the necessary B on the speech assignment.
+The people who do not pass the oral portion typically are not fully prepared or have ignored the assignment requirements–the speech is too long, too short, is plagiarized, fails to meet source or visual aid requirements, is read to the audience, is disorganized and hard to follow, or does not meet the definition of the assignment (the speech is persuasive, motivational or argumentative, or fails to meet the expectations of an instructional speech).

 Who can I contact if I have questions after reading this information?